Search element - Quick search bar

 Donor milk

-Donor breastmilk can help keep babies healthy when extra milk is needed.
+Donor breastmilk helps to keep babies healthy when extra milk is needed.

 donor milk

-Donor breastmilk is human milk that’s expressed and given to a milk bank or shared informally between families.
+Donor milk is human breastmilk that is expressed and given to a milk bank or to another family.
 It’s used when a baby needs extra breastmilk—whether in hospital or at home.

 In Australia, hospitals with milk banks may offer donor breastmilk to premature or very sick babies.
-Some parents also find donor milk informally, often through milk-sharing groups online.
+Some parents also find donor milk informally, often through online milk-sharing groups.

 ABA does not arrange private milk sharing or take responsibility for donated milk.
 If an ABA member donates, it’s as a breastfeeding mum, not on behalf of ABA.